dojo/docs/dojo/io/iframe.rst

         // The target URL on your webserver:
         url: "iframeHandler.php",

-        // The HTTP method to use:
+        // The HTTP method to use, form specified POST:
         method: "GET",

         // The form node, which contains the